CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 ### Outdated

 Outdated, unused Vanity URLs also become a problem, and most of them are only useful for a limited time during a targeted campaign time period.
+When the campaign ends, no one requests to remove the Vanity URL and many old, unused links remain on the Giving site pollutiong the routing system.

 ## Current Process

-To request a Vanity URL, you should fill out the request form located at:
+To request a Vanity URL, you should [fill out the request form.](https://universityofcolorado.my.workfront.com/requests?activeTab=tab-new-helpRequest&projectID=5e78b9c9013651dd0db330e625ca787c&path=5e78be160139141988101a91b47abd33,5e7985890198d19da824828650710e5c)

 This requires access to use WorkFront.
-You can request access here:
+You can request access here: https://giving.cu.edu/workfrontnewuser

-You can only request for the Vanity URL to send users to certain services the university controls.
+To preserve the integretiy of ".cu.edu" domains, we only allow redirects to services the university controls.
 Allowing requestors to link to anything on the internet is dangerous and detrimental to CU branding efforts.

 Types of donation locations accepted: